EuropaYuki/EuropaShockwaveMod/README.md

 ## Features
 - Adds a new item called "EuropaShockwave".
 - Creates a shockwave that deals damage and knocks back all entities within a 20-block radius.
-- Includes explosive particle and sound effects to enhance the experience.
+- Includes explosion particle and sound effects to enhance the experience.

 ## Installation